equinox-project/equinox-js/docs/docs/propeller/streams-sink.md

 is already in the processing queue.
 If it is, the event is combined with it, ensuring it's processed alongside previously queued events.

-The set of streams associated with the batch are stored in a `Set` so we can know when a batch has finished processing and notify the submitter.
+The streams associated with the batch are stored in a `Set` so we can know when a batch has finished processing and notify the submitter.

 The StreamsSink limits the number of in-flight batches to a configured number.
-When a batch is submitted we check the number of in-flight batches and, if it has reached the threshold, reached the threshold delays the introduction of the batch's events until a previous batch completes.
+After a batch is submitted we check the number of in-flight batches and, if it has reached the threshold, delays the introduction of the next batch until a previous batch completes.

 ## Worker loops